Lakers handle Celtics 117-102, split rivalry for season

 Dennis Schröder struggled for the Celtics, scoring 10 points on 1-for-6 shooting before sitting out in the fourth quarter.
 He was also booed regularly in the first half by Lakers fans still insulted by the German guard’s handling of his free agency after his sole season with Los Angeles.

 Schröder turned down an $84 million, four-year contract offer from the Lakers to test the market last summer, but he was forced to settle for a $5.9 million, one-year deal with Boston after finding nothing near the Lakers’ offer.
-Los Angeles also lost out because it traded Danny Green and a first-round pick to get Schröder.
+Los Angeles also lost out because it traded Danny Green and a first-round pick to get Schröder, only to see him walk for nothing.

 UP NEXT